-The bed bug species that mainly attack human beings are the Cimex hemipterus or the Cimex lectularius.
-The nymphs pass via 5 juvenile “nymph” stages as they molt towards attaining the adult stage – the wingless, reddish-brown, blood-sucking insects.
+The baby bed bugs-nymphs pass through 5 juvenile “nymph” stages as they molt towards attaining the adult stage – the wingless, reddish-brown, blood-sucking insects.

-Sidenote: Always spray against bedbugs, fleas or roaches on used clothes and furniture before you get them into your house.
-But also, check this guide on how to use rubbing alcohol, Ammonia, bleach, or Lysol to kill bed bugs
+Sidenote: Always spray against bedbugs, fleas, or roaches on used clothes and furniture before you get them into your house.
+But also, check this guide on how to use steam heat treatment, rubbing alcohol, ammonia, bleach, or Lysol to kill bed bugs

 1. Appearance and Size

 In size, Nymphs are in between the bed bug eggs (1 mm / 0.09 inches) to the size of an adult bed bug (4.5 mm / 0.18 inches).